curiousoffice/playbook/README.rst

 ~~~~~~~~~~~

 The agile buddy is not a project manager.
 The rest of the team does not report
 to them.
 The agile buddy is also not a technical or design lead.
-Agile buddies
-need not be Managing Directors or CXOs, but typically are due to flexibility
-in schedule.
 Anyone at sophilabs should be able to advise a project.
 If the
 primary salesperson is not also the agile buddy, there should be a smooth
 hand-off from one to the other.